Pyroh/DefaultsWrapper/README.md

 You may need to put something else in the user's defaults database.
 For this there's something you can do depending of what the object's type actually is.

 #### The type is `NSString`, `NSNumber`, `NSArray`, or `NSDictionary`
-Simply declare `PropertyListSerializable` conformance for this type somewhere in your code, it's easy as writting `extension NSNumber: PropertyListSerializable { }` (replace `NSNumber` by the right type of course).
+Simply declare `PropertyListSerializable` conformance for this type somewhere in your code, it's easy as writing `extension NSNumber: PropertyListSerializable { }` (replace `NSNumber` by the right type of course).
 Use it at your own risk.

 #### This is a common type that should deserve *out-of-the-box* support
 It's a 3 steps solution :